lit/lit.dev/packages/lit-dev-content/site/docs/templates/directives.md

 </tbody>
 </table>

-`keyed` is useful when rendering stateful elements and you need to ensure that all state of the element is cleared when some critical data changes.
+`keyed` is useful when you're rendering stateful elements and you need to ensure that all state of the element is cleared when some critical data changes.
 It essentially opts-out of Lit's default DOM reuse strategy.

 `keyed` is also useful in some animation scenarios if you need to force a new element for "enter" or "exit" animations.